inet-framework/inet-showcases/visualizer/packetdrop/doc/index.rst

 - `%c`: packet class
 - `%r`: drop reason

-Packets are dropped for the following reasons, for example:
+Packets can be dropped for the following reasons, for example:

 ..
 For example, some of the reasons packets are dropped for are the following: